- Getting a BSOD during Windows updates is quite a common issue that many users have to deal with.

 Installation issues are quite common not just for major updates for Windows 10, but also for regular ones.
 Definitely the most annoying problem you could encounter while installing the update is BSOD, which was exactly the case with some Windows 10 users.

-Even though the issue is quite serious, and very annoying, Microsoft still haven’t say anything about it, so users will have to find a solution on their own.
+Even though the issue is quite serious and very annoying, Microsoft still hasn’t said anything about it, so users will have to find a solution on their own.

 We know this is a universal, basic solution for most Windows 10 problems, that actually isn’t that helpful.
 However, this is so far the only confirmed solution for the problem with BSODs during updating.

-So, what you need to do is to uninstall Avast Antivirus (if you’re not able to uninstall it normally, download Avastclear), update your computer to the version 1607, and than install Avast once again, but make sure you download the latest, updated version.
+So, what you need to do is to uninstall Avast Antivirus (if you’re not able to uninstall it normally, download Avastclear), update your computer to the latest version, and then install Avast once again, but make sure you download the latest, updated version.

 Even if you’re not using Avast, but still receive BSODs while trying to update your computer, do the same thing with your current antivirus software.

-Solution 2 – Run the SFC scanner
+2. Run the SFC scanner

-- Enter the following command and press Enter:
+- Enter the following command and press Enter

 - Right-click on the Start Menu button, and choose Command Prompt (Admin)